chainer/chainer/README.md

 ## Contribution

 Any contributions to Chainer are welcome!
-If you want to file an issue or send a pull request, [follow the contribution guide](https://docs.chainer.org/contribution.html).
+If you want to file an issue or send a pull request, [please follow the contribution guide](https://docs.chainer.org/contribution.html).

 ## License